 Competitors in the World Marathon Challenge will spend about 60 hours in the air from the start point in Antarctica to the finish in North America.

-Successful participants will join the very exclusive Intercontinental Marathon Club ®, reserved for those who have run 7 Marathons on 7 Continents within 7 Days.
+Finishers will join the very exclusive Intercontinental Marathon Club®, reserved for athletes who have completed all 7 marathons across the 7 continents in one continuous attempt.
 There is also recognition for running a half-marathon distance.

 Participants will be advised on clothing for Antarctica.
 Suitable clothing for temperatures ranging from about +5 C to +30 C should be obtained for the other six continents.